denoptim-project/DENOPTIM/doc/developer_manual.md

 When fragmentation is requires, the [ParallelFragmentationAlgorithm](#denoptim.fragmenter.ParallelFragmentationAlgorithm) can parallelize the work as follows:
 1. Split input structures in N batches.​
-2. Run N fragmentation threads in parallel.​ Each thread contributes creating an molecular weight (MW)-resolved fragment collections.
-MW is intrinsic property, and therefore it’s thread-safe.​ Moreover, in case of need to identify isomorphic fragments, a single fragment is used to represent each isomorphic family (i.e., the list of fragments isomorphic to each other).
+2. Run N fragmentation threads in parallel.​ Each thread contributes creating a molecular weight (MW)-resolved fragment collections.
+MW is an intrinsic property, and therefore it’s thread-safe.​ Moreover, in case of need to identify isomorphic fragments, a single fragment is used to represent each isomorphic family (i.e., the list of fragments isomorphic to each other).

 Also when the task is the extraction of representative geometries, the work can be parallelized.
 This is done by [ParallelConformerExtractionAlgorithm](#denoptim.fragmenter.ParallelConformerExtractionAlgorithm), which runs one thread for each isomorphic family in an asynchronous parallelization scheme.